MaartenStaa/gameanalytics-php/README.md

 }
 ```

-This package requires you to select an HTTP adapter to be used.
+This package requires you to select an HTTP client to be used.
 For more information,
 [read the documentation][4].

 ## Usage

 First, create a client using the game key and associated secret key.
 The third
-parameter is the HTTP adapter you want to use.
+parameter is the HTTP client you want to use.
 If you do not provide it, the package
 will try to auto-detect which one is available.
+The fourth and final parameter is
+the HTTP message factory you wish to use.
+Again, if you do not provide it, the package
+will try to auto-detect which is available.

 ```php
 use MaartenStaa\GameAnalytics\Client;